 On November 4, 2009, the Company and Legacy Biotechnologies, Inc. (Legacy) entered into a Joint Venture Agreement (the "joint venture") to collaborate on the research and development of its cancer therapy technology.
 Under the terms of the joint venture, Knock-Out Technologies, Ltd., a wholly owned subsidiary of Nuvilex, Inc., granted access to Legacy to certain intellectual property, know-how and research data in support of the Company's cancer therapy development program.
-Legacy is to provide financial and technical assistance to advance the Company's cancer therapy development program to proof of concept and potentially to a US Food and Drug Administration (FDA) New Drug Application (NDA).
+Legacy is to provide financial and technical assistance to advance the Company 's cancer therapy development program to proof of concept and potentially to an FDA Investigational New Drug (IND), which would allow the treatment(s) to be taken through clinical trials and ultimately to a potential New Drug Application (NDA), all prior to marketing.
 Under the terms of the joint venture agreement, Legacy will be entitled to 100% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology up to its aggregate investment in the cancer therapy development program.
-Thereafter, Legacy will be entitled to 60% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology and Nuvilex will be entitled to 40% of net revenues or royalties received from sales of products containing Nuvilex's cancer therapy technology.
+Thereafter, Legacy and Nuvilex will split the net revenue and/or royalties received, 60 and 40%, respectively.
+The Company, in conjunction with its subsidiary Knock-Out Technologies, Ltd. and joint venture partner Legacy Biotechnologies, Inc., initiated, carried out and reported preliminary study findings undertaken with AlterniaTM, the Company's first natural product cancer agent formulation.
+Discovery and Imaging Services (MIR), a subsidiary of Charles River Laboratories, Tier 1 specialists in pre-clinical laboratory services, were used for the studies.
+Results of animal tests provided initial information on toxicity, potential future dosages and maximum tolerated dose, providing possible insight into future directions for this agent.
+Future testing will have to include additional cell line and animal studies to determine specific cancer cell types which AlterniaTM may be effective against.
+Revenue is not anticipated from this product until substantial preclinical testing has been completed followed by clinical testing in humans.